Pyomo/pyomo/doc/OnlineDocs/contributed_packages/sensitivity_toolbox.rst

 Sensitivity Toolbox
 ===================

 The sensitivity toolbox provides a Pyomo interface to sIPOPT and k_aug to very quickly compute approximate solutions to nonlinear programs with a small perturbation in model parameters.

 See the `sIPOPT documentation <https://projects.coin-or.org/Ipopt/wiki/sIpopt>`_ or the `following paper <https://link.springer.com/article/10.1007/s12532-012-0043-2>`_ for additional details:

   H. Pirnay, R. Lopez-Negrete, and L.T.
 Biegler, Optimal Sensitivity based on IPOPT, Math.
 Prog.
 Comp., 4(4):307--331, 2012.

-The details of `k_aug` can be in the following link:
+The details of `k_aug` can be found in the following link:

   David Thierry (2020). k_aug, https://github.com/dthierry/k_aug